fredattack/MCP_Manager/.junie/guidelines-new.md

 - ✅ No critical bugs in production
 - never add ignore rules in ESLint or PHPStan
 - never edit the Makefile without user specific approval

+### Automation Rules

+- All branches must pass `make test` and `make quality-check` before merge.
+- CI will block any push with failing tests or linting errors.
+- Code reviews should verify:
+  - Tests were written first
+  - Coverage is sufficient
+  - No skip/ignore rules were added
+  - Quality tools (`PHPStan`, `ESLint`, etc.) pass clean